ossf/ai-ml-security/README.md

 ## Related groups and activities

-AIML is a rapidly evolving space.
-Members of this Working are actively involved in other groups and efforts focused on a variety of aspects of AIML.
+AI/ML is a rapidly evolving space.
+Members of this Working are actively involved in other groups and efforts focused on a variety of aspects of AI/ML.

 * **[OWASP Foundation](https://owasp.org/)**
   * _AI/ML Security work being done_: The OWASP foundation more broadly aims to improve the security of software through its community-led open source software projects.
 They have an [AI Security Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/).
 [OWASP Project Machine Learning Security Top 10](https://owasp.org/www-project-machine-learning-security-top-10/) provides developer centered information about the top known cybersecurity risks for open source machine learning, with a description, example attack scenario, and a suggestion of how to prevent.